Sqatmah/Sqatmah/README.md

 # 👋 Hi there, I'm Saifeddin Qatma!

-I'm a freshly graduated full-stack developer with a strong focus on **Python backend development** and cloud computing.
+I'm a  full-stack developer with a strong focus on **Python backend development** and cloud computing.
 Passionate about building scalable APIs and integrating cloud technologies, I'm currently advancing my skills in **AWS, DevOps tools**, and containerization.

 Email Me 👉 ✉️ Sqatmah@gmail.com  For Collaboration/Project or Anything Else. 😊😊